Prepare yourself for parenthood

 Just the one where you actually hold the fate of a tiny human life in your hands.
 Aside from that, once you complete all the video content, email us [[email protected]] a picture of a final filled in page in your workbook with your address, and we’ll send you something cool.

 We offer all major forms of credit card, and you can also pay by PayPal.
-You can pay all at once or in monthly installments.
 At this time we can only accept payment in U.S. dollars.

 Great!
 We’ll get you digital course access within about 5 minutes.
 Your workbook may take a bit longer to arrive, but we ship anywhere in the world.

 Umm it’s beyond compare.
-Just kidding, there are other solid resources out there.
+Just kidding, there are other solid parenting classes for dads online.
 We’re biased obviously, but in Father’s Ed we focused on a few things: 1) being comprehensive.
 A lot of what we’ve found out there is focused, but not comprehensive.
 2) being well-researched.
 We put hundreds of hours of research into Father’s Ed using ironclad sources, so you know the info is rock-solid.
 3) being fun.
 If you aren’t having fun while learning, you’re not going to learn as much (or worse you’ll quit).
 We guarantee Father’s Ed will entertain you, or your money back.